-The word ‘ready’ means to be prepared mentally and physically for the actions and experience from God.
+The word ‘today’ really means to be prepared mentally and physically for actions and experiences from God.

 “Let not your heart be troubled; you believe in God, believe also in me, in my Father’s house are many mansions: if it were not so, I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again, and receive you unto myself; that where I am, there you may be also.
 And whither I go you know, and the way you know,” John 14: 1-3.

 He also said a Kingdom is being prepared for His followers, the people of God.
 A heavenly, idealized, spiritual Kingdom, a restored earthly Kingdom.

 Christ’s return at an unexpected time is not a trap where God hopes to catch us off guard.
 God is delaying Christ’s return so more people will have a better chance to follow Christ.